lobsters/lobsters/README.md

           lobsters$ rake db:schema:load

 * Create a `config/initializers/secret_token.rb` file, using a randomly generated key from the output of `rake secret`:

           Lobsters::Application.config.secret_token = 'your random secret here'

 * (Optional, only needed for the search engine) Install Sphinx.
 Build Sphinx config and start server:

           lobsters$ rake thinking_sphinx:rebuild

+* Define your site's name and default domain, which are used in various places, in a `config/initializers/production.rb` or similar file:

+          class << Rails.application
+            def domain
+              "example.com"
+            end

+            def name
+              "Example News"
+            end
+          end

+          Rails.application.routes.default_url_options[:host] = Rails.application.domain

 * Create an initial administrator user and at least one tag: